 These are agreements in which an entire curriculum or program of study is accepted to provide a graduate of a specific associate's degree advanced standing in a specific bachelor's degree program.

-The College maintains selected program-to-program agreements with the following colleges and universities:
+The College maintains selected program-to-program agreements with the following colleges and

-Alvernia College Arcadia University Cabrini College Chestnut Hill College Cheyney University Drexel University Eastern University Holy Family University Immaculata University Kaplan University Kutztown University La Salle University Moore College of Art Neumann College Peirce College Pennsylvania Academy of the Fine Arts Pennsylvania College of Technology Philadelphia University Rosemont College Rowan University St. Joseph's University Springfield College School of Human Services Strayer University Temple University Thomas Jefferson University Universidad Del Sagrado Corazon academic advisor or the curriculum coordinator in their area of interest to find out about specific agreements.
+Alvernia College Arcadia University Cabrini College Chestnut Hill College Cheyney University Drexel University Eastern University Holy Family University Immaculata University Kaplan University Kutztown University La Salle University Moore College of Art Neumann College Peirce College Pennsylvania Academy of the Fine Arts Pennsylvania College of Technology Philadelphia University Rosemont College Rowan University St. Joseph's University Springfield College School of Human Services Strayer University Temple University Thomas Jefferson University Universidad Del Sagrado Corazon University of the Arts University of St. Francis West Chester University Widener University Wilmington University

+The College continues to seek and implement new agreements.
+Students should confer with their academic advisor or the curriculum coordinator in their area of interest to find out about specific agreements.
 Transfer agreement guidelines are available in the Career and Transfer Center and on the College's website.

-Widener University Wilmington University

-The College continues to seek and implement new agreements.
-Students should confer with their academic advisor or the curriculum coordinator in their area of interest to find out about specific